Cleveland Guardians

 Lonnie Soloff

-Lonnie Soloff, 49, is beginning his eleventh season leading Medical Services after spending 10 years as head athletic trainer for the Cleveland Indians.
+Lonnie Soloff, 51, is beginning his thirteenth season leading Medical Services after spending 10 years as head athletic trainer for the Cleveland Indians.
 In this role, Lonnie leads the organization’s efforts in research and development pertaining to physical development, performance enhancement and injury prevention while assisting club executives in short-term and long-term injury risk assessments relative to strategic amateur and professional player personnel decisions.
 Lonnie oversees the organization’s athletic trainers, physical therapists, team physicians, sports scientists and sport psychology teams, supervising injury treatment, rehabilitation systems and physical development at both the major league and minor league levels.
 Active in teaching orthopedics and baseball sports medicine, Soloff participates in clinical research and lectures.
 Soloff shared the honor of Major League Athletic Training Staff of the Year Award in 2016 and 2007 and Dick Martin Award in 2007.
 In addition to serving as American League athletic trainer for the 2012 MLB All-Star game alongside close friend Nick Kenney, Soloff was honored to represent his country working as an athletic trainer with Team USA during their Gold Medal run in the 2017 World Baseball Classic Prior to joining the Indians organization in 2003, Lonnie served as physical therapist from 1999-2002 and assistant athletic trainer in 2003 for the Cincinnati Reds.
 A member of the NATA and APTA, Soloff began his career in baseball with the St. Louis Cardinals in 1996 as part of the PBATS internship program.
 A native of New Orleans, Soloff lives in Avon Lake, Ohio with his wife and three children.

 Empty Team